 Chemotherapy for Waldenstrom Macroglobulinemia

 Chemo is given in cycles.
-A period of treatment is followed by a rest period to allow the body time to recover.
+A period of treatment is followed by a rest period to allow your body time to recover.
 Each chemo cycle generally lasts for several weeks.
-Most chemo treatments are given on an outpatient basis (in the doctor’s office, clinic, or hospital outpatient department).
+Most chemo treatments are given in the doctor’s office, clinic, or hospital outpatient department.

-Many types of chemo drugs can be used to treat patients with WM:
+Some of the chemo drugs used to treat Waldenstrom macroglobulinemia include:

-Chemo drugs may be used alone or combined with other drugs, such as targeted drugs or immunotherapy drugs.
-(For a list of some common combinations used in WM, see When to Treat People With Waldenstrom Macroglobulinemia.)
+These drugs may be used alone or combined with other drugs, such as targeted drugs or immunotherapy drugs.

-The side effects of chemo depend on which drugs are used, the doses, and the length of time they are taken.
-Common side effects include:
+The side effects of chemo depend on the type and dose of the drugs and the length of time they are given.

 • Hair loss